tillitis/dev-tillitis/hugo/content/tools/_index.md

 weight: 2
 ---

-# Tools & libraries
+# Tools & Libraries

 ## Toolchain

-To build you need at least `clang`, `llvm`, `lld`, `golang` packages installed.
+To build a TKey program or client program, you need at least the following packages installed:
+- `clang`
+- `llvm`
+- `lld`
+- `golang`

 Version 15 or later of LLVM/Clang is required (with riscv32 support and the Zmmul extension, `-march=rv32iczmmul`).
 Packages on Ubuntu 22.10 (Kinetic) are known to work.

-On Ubuntu you can do:
+On Ubuntu, you can install the required packages with the following command:

 ```
 sudo apt install build-essential clang lld llvm bison flex libreadline-dev \